 - Kool Deadwood Nites August 21 - August 25

-- Round trip ride every half hour on Main Street by the Franklin Hotel.
+- Round trip ride every half hour on Historic Main Street.